Cold Email for Real Estate Agents: Templates That Convert

 - [Link] — to your hyperlocal content

-Template 3: The Expired Listing Follow-Up (For Sellers)
+Template 3: The Expired Listing Follow-Up (for sellers)

 Subject: [Address] — thoughts on next steps